For The Many Not The Few

-Hi, I’m Puru, your elected Councillor in Mile End and fellow resident of Tower Hamlets.
+Hi, I’m Puru, former Councillor, blogger and fellow resident of Tower Hamlets.
+Co-Founder of the People’s PPE.
 I want every resident to have a voice.

 What I believe